ten-protocol/ten-whitepaper/fees-rewards.md

 Aggregator nodes incur cost from submitting transactions to L1, through the following:

 - Storing rollup data on Ethereum.
-- The overhead of processing the L1 transaction that contains the rollup, e.g. signing transactions.
+- The overhead of processing the L1 transaction that contains the rollup.

 ## Fee per transaction